 - Thursday nights: Similar to Tuesday night’s autograph session – but reserved just for CHILDREN.
 Although no age limit is posted, assume this is for 13 and younger.

 Visitors autographs: While netting will protect the sections around the visitors dugout, there are 2 sections that sit right above the bullpen – sections 27 and 28 – see seating chart.
 While you’re elevated from the players in the bullpen, some may be willing to sign a baseball and toss it up.
-However, players are less likely to sign autographs once the game starts.
+However, players are less likely to sign autographs once the game starts (they’re technically not allowed).

 Getting to Globe Life Field